alexis900/x265_convert_script/README.md

 - `--help` or `-h`: Displays help information about the script and its usage.
 - `--version` or `-v`: Displays the version information of the script.
 - `--dir PATH` or `-d PATH`: Specifies a custom directory to process.
 This overrides the `actual_dir` variable defined in the `env.sh` file.
+- `--file FILE` or `-f FILE`: Specifies a single file to process instead of processing an entire directory.

-If no directory is specified using `--dir`, the script will use the default directory specified in `env.sh`.
+If no directory is specified using `--dir` or no file is specified using `--file`, the script will use the default directory specified in `env.sh`.

 ## Environment Variables